cityofaustin/atd-data-lake/docs/tech_architecture.md

 Online opinions about setting server time zones vary greatly.
 For those running a global enterprise, there are strong opinions about running systems in Coordinated Universal Time (UTC).
 But, CoA ATD preferred to use Central Time.

 For the benefit of "cron" and possibly database extract, the most elegant solution is to set the local time zone.
 Changing the system time zone requires a reboot, which occurred on Sept.
 27, 2019.

+For the technical procedure for setting system time and restarting services, refer to the [Technical Appendix](appendix_timezone.md).

 ### Street Naming